10 Things to Do in Canggu in Bali (Including Tips for First-Time Visitors)

 Be prepared if your baby gets sick in Bali.
 Many Canggu hotels will have a pediatrician on call, make sure you ask if your baby requires medical attention.
 Otherwise, head straight to BIMC private hospital in Denpasar.
 You can also buy baby paracetamol in liquid form from Guardian pharmacies.

 Many hotels may not have a cot, or may be adults-only.
 Double check with hotels if they are able to provide a cot, as they might not even if the hotel’s booking page says that they can.
 MASMARA Resort provided a brand new baby cot complete with diaper changing table and mosquito net for us, and it was all set up for us in the room ahead of our arrival.
+Casa Gypsy also had a kitchen including a microwave and fridge which we found helpful for preparing meals for our little one.

 The vast majority of restaurants and beach clubs in Bali have kids menus and high chairs.
-If you are looking for kid-friendly cafes and restaurants in Canggu I recommend Milk & Madu on Beach Road for its outrageously cool outdoor play area, Monsieur Spoon in Pererenan which has a lovely indoor kids area and Parklife kids club and restaurant.
-We especially loved having lunch overlooking rice paddies at Parklife, and their nasi goreng was simply delicious.
+If you are looking for kid-friendly cafes and restaurants in Canggu I recommend Milk & Madu on Beach Road or its Berawa branch for play areas; Dolan Restaurant next to the Lawn with a huge outdoor play area; the brand new Mai Main Playground which has indoor and outdoor play areas and a shallow pool; and Parklife kids club and restaurant which has a fun water play area.

 Last but absolutely not least, here is my top tip for traveling to Canggu with kids: need an extra pair of hands to wrangle your little one?
 There are many experienced nannies in Bali who you can hire by the hour (or day, or even your whole trip) to help you out so that you can actually sit down and eat your meal, go for a surf, practice yoga or go for a massage.